DanielJMaia/milestone-project-1-band/README.md

 ### Acknowledgements and Thanks

 - Thank you to my tutor, Antonija Simic, for their help guiding me along the right path and sending me several extremely useful links regarding embeds, mobile first approach, padding vs margins and pixels vs rems vs %.
 These were all areas I was unsure in when beginning my project.
 - Thank you to Neil Kavanagh for sending me emails and making sure I was getting along with the course even when I had to take a significant break due to personal reasons.
-I greatly appreciated their patience.
+I greatly appreciated their patience and understanding.